Undergraduate Research & Scholarships

 Mary Crabb

-Mary Crabb joined the Office of Undergraduate Research in 2009 as student advisor and program manager for the Judith Lee Stronach Baccalaureate Prize.
+Mary Crabb joined the Office of Undergraduate Research in 2009 as a student advisor and program manager for the Judith Lee Stronach Baccalaureate Prize.
 In this capacity, she works with students interested in applying for the Prize as well as manages the selection and administration of the award.
-More recently, she has taken on management of Berkeley’s UCDC program, which sends undergraduates to Washington, DC for a semester to intern and take classes.
+More recently, she has taken on the management of Berkeley’s UCDC program, which sends undergraduates to Washington, DC for a semester to intern and take classes.
 Prior to joining OURS, Mary worked in the publishing industry in New York City and taught ESL in Guangzhou and Beijing, China.
 Mary received her bachelor’s degree in English from Duke University and did her graduate work at UC Berkeley in the Graduate School of Education.
 Her dissertation research examined educational privatization in China and the growth of the Chinese middle class.
 Mary continues to be inspired by the creative ideas and positive energy of Berkeley students!

 Keila Diehl